 - 1. Insert the ISE-Inner Glass Electrode G with the platinum wire pointing down into cable connection C pushing the platinum wire into the socket of part C. - 3.
-Slide the electrode holder B over the ISE-Inner Glass Electrode and partially (a few turns) screw it onto part C. Of the two threads on part B, one fits into membrane holder A, the other to electrode connection C. - Hold the assembly of (A+D+E+F) in one hand and the assembly of (G+B+C) in the other hand, both need to be
+Slide the electrode holder B over the ISE-Inner Glass Electrode and partially (a few turns) screw it onto part C. One thread on part B fits into membrane holder A, the other thread to electrode connection C. - 4.
+Hold the assembly of (A+D+E+F) in one hand and the assembly of (G+B+C) in the other hand, both need to be